ironhack-paris-webdev-january-2019/lab-javascript-koans/readme.md

 }
 ```

-If we pass as parameters to the `add` function the numbers 1 and 2, we should get as a result 3.
+If we pass as parameters to the `add` function the numbers 1 and 2, we should get a 3 as a result.
 So we are calling the `add` function with two numbers, and we expect from the function to return us the summatory of those numbers.

 If we get 3 as a result, the test will pass.
 If we get whatever other result, the test will fail.
 In pseudocode, it would be something like this: